During Your Programme

 Functional Skills

-Each Apprenticeship standard requires you to hold a certificate to at least a Level 2 in Math and English.
-If you do not have copies of your certificates, or if they are not held on the learner record service, then you will need to undertake the Functional Skills course.
+If you are aged between 16-18, the apprenticeship standard requires you to hold a certificate in Maths and English at least at Level 2.
+If you are under 19 and do not have copies of your certificates, or if they are not held on the Learner Record Service, you will need to undertake the Functional Skills course.

 Completing Your Apprenticeship